Gunplay/Smart-Home/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 1. To get the project started - npm run tailwind (watching update css tailwind) //do not execute this command
-2. To get the project started - npm start (start project)
+2. To get the project started - npm start dev (start project)

 Currently, two official plugins are available: